Shane-Bath/Hangman/README.md

 * Once the file has been updated, commit the changes and push to Github.
 * Login to Heroku, from the dashboard click "Create new app" and give the app an unique name.
 * Select region - Europe and click create app.
 * Click settings tab and select Config vars.
 In the field *key* enter CREDS, all uppercase.
-In thhe workspace copy the content of the creds.json file.
+In the workspace copy the content of the creds.json file.
 Paste the data into the *value* field.
 Then click add.
 * A config var will have be created, with **port** in the key field and **8000** in the *value* field.
 Click add.
 * Next create Buildpack to install further dependencies outside of the one used in the requirements.txt file.
 Click *Add Buildpack*.
 The first buildpack required will be python, select **python**.
 Click save changes.
-* The next buildpack to select is *node.js*, agian click save changes.
+* The next buildpack to select is *node.js*, again click save changes.
 (The order must be python then node.js) Node.js is required for the mock terminal.
 * Once you have completed the above you can choose the deployment method.
 Search for the Github repository name and click *connect*.
 This will links up Heroku to Github.
 * Select the automatic deploy option.